 To provide property insurance, insurance companies require Personal Information such as your date of birth and occupation, your past experience renting and owning property, as well as information regarding the property.
 Where there is a mortgagee or any other person with a legal interest in the property, you must disclose this information.
 Also, Travelers Canada may require a home inspection for underwriting purposes, to be completed by a professional and independent firm, to ensure the property is adequately protected.

 Travelers Canada will not use or disclose Personal Information for purposes other than those for which it was collected, except with the consent of the individual or as required by law.
 Travelers Canada discloses or transfers Personal Information to third parties, including related or unrelated companies ("service providers") that carry out certain functions on its behalf such as order fulfillment, data processing, the administration, investigation and processing of claims and storage.
-Some of the third parties are located outside of Canada, including the United States, India, the United Kingdom and Ireland.
+Some of the third parties are located outside of Canada, including the United States, India, Philippines, the United Kingdom and Ireland.
 Travelers Canada remains accountable for your information, and contractual and other safeguards are employed to ensure service providers meet stringent security and confidentiality requirements; however, such information is subject to the laws of the other countries, including the United States, and may be accessible to law enforcement and national security authorities of those other countries, including the United States.

 Travelers Canada retains Personal Information only as long as necessary to accomplish the identified purposes or satisfy our legal or business obligations.